bmbliss/read-junior-classics/README.md

 (list of books and links to copies of them)[https://onlinebooks.library.upenn.edu/webbin/metabook?id=jrclassics]

 ## My TODO
-- aggregate a rating average
 - ability to rate a whole program and aggregate that average
-- on the literary work show page, display the rating average and a few recent ratings and number of ratings? show if you read it already and any of your notes
-- would it make sense to have comments for things? that could get out of hand...?
 - improve the navigation, it is very clunky. link things together in a more cohesive way
-- link to the literary works
 - add descriptions to programs and collections
+- filtering, sorting and searching for literary works
+- add some "read next" functionality at the end of a literary work
+- add a "next up" functionality to the reading program page and home pages